OBF/bosc_materials/BOSC_review_process.md

 ## BOSC 2023

 [BOSC 2023](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB/ECCB 2023](https://www.iscb.org/ismbeccb2023), which will be held in person in Lyon, France, as well as virtually.
-Each COSI has its own review committee.
+Each COSI has its own review committee and process.
 This document applies only to BOSC.

 ## Reviewer requirements